isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev.rst

 standard SQL, you'll need to make sure you're using the most up-to-date version of the R package.
 I would recommend installing it from the github page using devtools.
 Please see `bigrquery <https://github.com/rstats-db/bigrquery>`_ for more information on installation.
-The important bit, is that there's now a parameter called 'useLegacySql'.
+The important bit: there's now a parameter called 'useLegacySql'.

 The task will be to compute correlations between copy number variants and gene expression, over all genes, using only BRCA samples.
 The copy number data is expressed in a series of segments, each with a chromosome, start-point, end-point, and value indicating whether a duplication or deletion event (or neither) has taken place.
 One could imagine that a copy number duplicated gene would also have higher expression levels.

-However, our gene expression data has no location information, making it necessary to join the genomic locations from an appropriate reference.
+The difficulty is that our gene expression data has no location information, making it necessary to join the genomic locations from an appropriate reference.
 The resulting annotated expression table can then be joined to the copy number segments.
 But computing the overlap of DNA segments and genes locations can get tricky!